estherbouquet/algorythmes/README.md

   1) Download python from [here](https://www.python.org/downloads/).
   2) Double click on the .exe file and don't forget to check the box "Add Python 3.6 to PATH" during the installation process.
   3) Test the installation, by running `python` in your terminal.
 It should write the version of python that you are using.
-  4) install all the dependencies needed from your terminal (on Windows, I used Windows PowerShell)
+  4) Install all the dependencies needed from your terminal (on Windows, I used Windows PowerShell)
-   - [ntlk](http://www.nltk.org/install.html): `pip install ntlk` or `pip3 install nltk` if you are using several versions of python.
+   - [ntlk](http://www.nltk.org/install.html): type `pip install ntlk` or `pip3 install nltk` (if you are using several versions of python).
 To test the installation, run `python` and then type `import nltk`.
-   - [nltk data](http://www.nltk.org/data.html): type the commands `import nltk` and then type `nltk.download()`.
+   - [nltk data](http://www.nltk.org/data.html): after typing `import nltk` then type `nltk.download()`.
 This should open a new window, showing the NLTK Downloader.
       * In 'copora', double click on 'stopwords' to download it. (it will be used to delete all the stopwords in the titles)
       * In 'models', download 'punkt'. (it will be used to tokenize the words contained in the titles of the ads)
-   - you should not need to import manually the other packages like `operator`, `random` and `json` because they are native with python.
+   - You should not need to import manually the other packages like `operator`, `random` and `json` because they are here in python.
-   5) quit the python interpreter with the command `quit()`
+   5) Quit the python interpreter with the command `quit()`

 ## how to use it:

 The script works (for now) with a database of ads in a json file.
 * You can create a new database by running the `index.js` file which will create a new json file.
 Make sure you installed [puppeteer](https://github.com/GoogleChrome/puppeteer) before and that you are running one of the last version of nodejs.
 * To add your new json file to the python script, simply modify the file name at the line 10 `with open('yourfilename.json', 'r') as fichier:` in `craigslist-poem-generator.py`.

-1) Open your terminal (I used Windows PowerShell)
+1) Open your terminal
 2) Install all the dependencies.
 3) From your terminal, move into the folder which contains `craigslist-poem-generator.py` (using `cd`).
 4) Run the file from your terminal typing the command: `python craigslist-poem-generator.py`.